bugo99iot/data_pipeline_test/README.md

 # data_pipeline_test
-We build an automated data pipeline which retrieves new files from a FTP server, cleans it and dumps the resultant to a MySQL/SQLite database.
+We build an automated data pipeline which retrieves new files from a FTP server, cleans it and appends the result to a MySQL/SQLite database.

 # Summary
 The pipelines works as follows: